fredianboy/GooseGame/README.md

 Or if you install Processing here: https://processing.org/download

+> Copy the file.
-Then copy the file and paste it into processing.
+> Paste into processing.